AM311/Cybersecurity_Report/home.md

 	 `msfvenom` is a pre-installed payload generator and encoder available on Kali, through which we build a `.exe` file executable on all Windows devices.
 This payload will spawn a reverse shell client, which will connect to the reverse shell server listening on the Kali machine (`10.0.2.15`).

 	The output of the command execution is a `.exe` file that we will find on the Kali's desktop.
-	The name of the executable (`WorkshiftsManager.exe`) is deliberately misleading We
+	The name of the executable (`WorkshiftsManager.exe`) is deliberately misleading since we want not to raise any suspicion.

+	We

  7. dd